 Even if you're shopping online, there are a few key things you can check as soon as your new shears arrive to ensure you've made the right choice.
 Think of it as a test drive for your most important tool.
 Before you even make a single cut on a client, take a few minutes to run through these simple checks.
 Getting this right from the start will not only help you deliver crisp, clean cuts but also protect your hands for a long and successful career behind the chair.
 It’s about finding a pair that feels like a natural extension of your hand, allowing you to focus on your artistry without discomfort.
 Let's walk through what to look for.

-Check the Blade Alignment and Tension
+How to Check Blade Alignment and Tension

 The first thing to check is the tension.
 If the blades are too tight, you’ll wear out your hand and the shears.
 If they’re too loose, they’ll fold or bend the hair instead of cutting it cleanly.
 Here’s a simple test: hold one finger ring and lift the other until the blade is perpendicular, then let it go.
 The blade should close smoothly about two-thirds of the way.
 Proper alignment is also key to preventing hand pain.
 The blades should meet only at the pivot and the exact point of cutting, creating a flawless slice every time you close them.